Open-ended Investment Company funds

-Although each type of asset in which the funds invest in can pose their own risks, many of the funds spread their investments over several assets to try to limit your exposure to the ups and downs of investing solely in one type of asset, for example, stocks and shares.
+Although each type of asset in which the funds invest in can have their own risks, many of the funds spread their investments over several assets to try to limit your exposure to the ups and downs of investing solely in one type of asset, for example, stocks and shares.
 If the value of one sector or type of asset, such as stocks and shares, goes down, there are others, such as bonds, that could potentially provide returns.
 This is sometimes known as multi-asset investing, or diversification.

 Please note that each fund has its own level of risk and potential growth and the charges for each can vary.

 To read more about different types of assets and their risk levels, please see the Balancing investment risk and reward page.

-Our OEIC funds page has further information about the investment objectives, performance (if available) and the charges for each fund.
+Our OEIC funds page has more information about the investment objectives, performance (if available) and the charges for each fund.
 You should also read, download and save the Key Investor Information Documents for each fund to help you decide which to invest in.

 As with other investments in stocks and shares your investment and any income from it can go down as well as up and you may not get back the amount you put in.
 Also, if you take any income or make withdrawals from the fund and this is more than any overall growth achieved, the value of your investment will reduce below the level of the amount of capital you originally invest.